puritanviitm/CKAD/Security Context.md

 ```
 Compare the capabilities of the two Containers:

 In the capability bitmap of the first container, bits 12 and 25 are clear.
 In the second container, bits 12 and 25 are set.
 Bit 12 is CAP_NET_ADMIN, and bit 25 is CAP_SYS_TIME.
-See capability.h for definitions of the capability constants.

 Note: Linux capability constants have the form CAP_XXX.
 But when you list capabilities in your container manifest, you must omit the CAP_ portion of the constant.
 For example, to add CAP_SYS_TIME, include SYS_TIME in your list of capabilities.